eliezerreis/magusers/README.md

     - Technologies used: Spring Boot, RabbitMQ, Spring Cloud Streams, and AOP.

 - **Data Validation**:
-    - The obejcts received by the endpoints, mainly the ones for creation or deletion, uses Spring Boot validation annotations to ensure correct data formats.
+    - The objects received by the endpoints, mainly the ones for creation or update, uses Spring Boot validation annotations to ensure correct data formats.

 - **Data Layer Separation**:
     - The code is organized into different layers: Controller, Service, and DAO layers.
 This improves maintainability by separating the concerns.